Gain Comprehensive & Hands-on Knowledge

 Specialize by Adding a Minor

-Students looking for additional ways to stand out in the workforce can enhance their degree with one of two elective focuses: Project Management or Entrepreneurship.
+Students looking for additional ways to stand out in the workforce can enhance their degree with one of three elective focuses: Project Management, Cybersecurity, or Entrepreneurship.

 Benefit from Wentworth’s Established Reputation